Advice From Your Future Self: An Exercise That Can Change Your Life

 What if you could get advice from yourself, when you’re 20 years older?

-Not from a stranger.
-Not from an expert.
+You don’t need an expert.
 Just you, two decades older.
 A version of you who has lived through the choices you're making today.
 The person who knows how it all turns out.

 This simple thought experiment can give you the clarity you didn’t know you were missing.
 It can wake you up.
 It can guide you.
 And it might just change the way you live, starting now.